Anza-Borrego Desert State Park is one of the most beautiful state parks in California, with many things to do, from hiking to scenic drives.

 Vacation Rentals near Anza-Borrego State Park, CA

-This beautiful VRBO home is located just 3 miles from the park.
+This beautiful home is located just 3 miles from the park.
 The 3-bedroom, 3.5-bath home offers panoramic 360-degree views and a private pool.
 Inside, you will find a well-equipped kitchen, a fireplace, and well-appointed spacious living and sleeping spaces.
 Book a stay here!

-This charming VRBO casita is perfect for a couples getaway!
+This charming casita is perfect for a couples getaway!
 The one-bedroom, one-bath unit has a patio for stargazing.
 Inside, enjoy the Spanish decor, with tiled kitchen and well-appointed living and sleeping spaces.
 Book a stay here!

 The Best Time to Visit Anza-Borrego State Park